 Now lets move on to learning all about the correct order to apply skin care products.

-What is the correct order to apply skin care products to your skin?
+A simple trick to know the correct order to apply skin care products

 A good rule of thumb is to apply products from thinnest to thickest – toner, serum, moisturizer, oil.